isabella232/Deploy-Scripts/Labtech/advanced/ReadMe.md

 </table>
 </div>

-The advanced script is available <a href="https://github.com/opendns/Deploy-Scripts/tree/master/Labtech">here</a> and automatically creates the necessary Additional Fields in LabTech.
 For those not familiar with GitHub, to import the script properly click on the name of the script in GitHub, and then click on the ‘Raw’ button as shown below:

 <table style="width:100%">
 	<tbody>